 Soft tissue injuries happen when the body is suddenly jolted, twisted, or compressed during the force of a collision.
 In Michigan, these types of injuries frequently occur in the following scenarios:

-- T-bone or side-impact crashes – Often lead to strained muscles or torn ligaments in the shoulders, back, or hips due to the body twisting on impact.
+• T-bone or side-impact crashes – Often lead to strained muscles or soft tissue injuries in the shoulders, back, or hips due to the body twisting on impact.

 Even when these injuries seem minor at first, they can worsen over time especially if they’re not properly diagnosed and treated right away.